OZGrav/meerkat_pulsar_docs/docs/ephem_template.md

 The python scripts in `ephem_template` are simple scripts to decide which ephemeris or template to return based on the input pulsar name, project and observing band.

 The bash scripts in `dev_scripts` create or rename ephemerides and templates in a consistent way then put them into the correct directory to make development easier and more consistent.

+## Development (add or update ephemerides and templates)

+To access the repository you must request to become a member of the GitHub team [Meerkat Pulsar Timing](https://github.com/orgs/OZGrav/teams/meerkat-pulsar-timing) by emailing Matthew Bailes or Nicholas Swainston.

+pull request add old authors of files as reviewers if you are replacing or changing files they created

 ## Ephemeris Creation Methods